mapbox/mapbox-navigation-android/changelog/README.md

 Some other changes
 ```

+The comment will be updated with every change.
-To view the changelog for the android auto project, run the command `python3 scripts/changelog/assemble_changelog.py --auto`.
+Also, a comment with a changelog will be generated and updated for the android auto project too.

 Every release the release train app will:

-* assemble the changelog by the script `python3 scripts/changelog/assemble_changelog.py`
+* assemble the changelog
 * add information about dependencies and compile changelog like:
 ```
 ## Mapbox Navigation SDK 1.1.1 - 13 December, 2022